Access for all

 Please contact the Rangers before booking if you would like advice on which would be most suitable for your use.
 Maximum weight 113kg / 17 stone.

 Two ‘Tramper’ mobility scooters are also available to hire as part of the South West Countryside Mobility Scheme.
 Please see the Countryside Mobilty Scheme page for details of how to join and membership fees.

-Trandems - basically a bike with a wheelchair on the front – are also available to borrow from the cycle hire centre, allocated on a first come first served basis (£10 deposit required).
+Cycle Hire – The cycle fleet includes one tandem and two wheelchair bikes (a bike with a built-in wheelchair on the front).
+Both are allocated on a first come first served basis (£10 deposit required).